ASafdari/activPAL-Portfolio/README.md

 [Read more](pages/research-project/task-definition.md)

-### Evaluation
-I have not done any substantial work on this topic.

 ### Conclusions
 The conclusion of our research can be found in the research paper and final presentation.
 I wrote the conclusion in the presentation of week 18.